Kevin Brown (running back): Toronto Argonauts

 On December 13, 2024, it was announced that Brown had signed with the Toronto Argonauts.
 However, he was part of the final cuts on June 1, 2025.
 He was re-signed by the Argonauts on June 17, 2025.
 Brown played in three regular season games where he had 18 carries for 37 yards and one touchdown.

 Hamilton Tiger-Cats

 On August 5, 2025, it was announced that Brown had signed with the Hamilton Tiger-Cats.
+He played in one game in August where he had two carries for 13 yards and then spent the rest of the season on the practice roster.
+His contract expired on November 9, 2025.